xcomponent/xcomponent/Examples/xcomponent.orderprocessing/documentation/README.md

 ## Overview

-In the `Order Processing` sample we're actually going to run two different pieces of software concurrently:
+In the `Order Processing` sample we're actually going to run three different pieces of software concurrently:
-* **`[Order Processing microservice]`** - A microservice that receives *order creation* and *order execution* requests.
-This microservice consist of two components, OrderProcessor and TradeProcessor.
-Splitting this simple system in two components may seem overkill, but in a real world use case, trade execution can require more resources as it is related, for instance, to book management, risk calculations, so it might be even interesting to isolate it in a separate, independently deployed microservice.
-Isolating trade execution in a separate component facilitates splitting our microservice later in two distinct microservices.
+* **`[Order Processing microservices]`** - A microservice that receives *order creation* and *order execution* requests.
+A microservice that executes trades.
+Splitting this simple system in two components may seem overkill, but in a real world use case, trade execution can require more resources as it is related, for instance, to book management, risk calculations, so it might be interesting to isolate it in a separate, independently deployed microservice.
+As we will see, we can start development with a single microservice, but isolating trade execution in a separate component facilitates splitting our microservice later in two distinct microservices.
 * **`[Console Application]`** - A simple application to test our microservice.
 Before implementing this console you will test the microservice with XC Spy.